- Russell and Ruth Peck Artistic Director

 In addition he has designed numerous productions and composed music for The Conference of the Birds, Hamlet, Strindberg's The Ghost Sonata and Eliot's The Family Reunion, as well as for the ballet, The Swimming Hole (chor.
 Gary Gordon).

-He is the author of four plays, three librettos, and a song cycle.
-His music-theatre work I Was Here I Was I (music by Kate Soper) received its world premiere at the Metropolitan Museum of Art's Temple of Dendur in the Sackler Wing in Summer 2014.
+He is the author of four plays, numerous librettos, and a song cycle.
+His music-theatre work Paper Pianos (music by Mary Kouyoumdjian) debuted at EMPAC in 2023 and will have a New York City premiere at the Perlman Center in an upcoming season; his I Was Here I Was I (music by Kate Soper) received its world premiere at the Metropolitan Museum of Art's Temple of Dendur in Summer 2014.
 The world premiere of his piece for narrator/actor and music ensemble, Paper Trails (with music by Stefan Freund), was performed as part of John Adams's "In Your Ear" festival at Carnegie Hall's Zankel auditorium.
 His adaptation of Robert Fagles's The Iliad received its world premiere at the University of Rochester in April 2000.
 His short fiction has been published by (amongst others) Penguin in Lynx - Contemporary South African Writing, and New Contrast: New South African Writing, Prism International, and Tongues: Contemporary World Literature.

-Nigel is a founding member and resident theatre director of the new music group, Alarm Will Sound (with whom he has staged concerts at the Lincoln Center Festival, Carnegie Hall, the Holland Festival, NYC's River to River Festival, The Metropolitan Museum of Art, the Cork Opera House (Ireland), and NYC's Miller Theatre.
+Nigel is a founding member and resident theatre director of the new music group, Alarm Will Sound (with whom he has staged concerts at the Lincoln Center Festival, Carnegie Hall, the Holland Festival, NYC's River to River Festival, The Metropolitan Museum of Art, EMPAC, The Center for the Art of Performance (UCLA), the Cork Opera House (Ireland), and NYC's Miller Theatre.
 He is an alumnus of the Drama League Fall Directing Fellowship, and a New York Theatre Workshop, "Usual Suspect".

 Nigel is also a photographic artist, and a passionate collector of early 19th century, 20th century vernacular, and contemporary photography, some of which can be seen on his website: www.foundphotographs.com.